Abu Dhabi tenancy law and tenancy rights

 - Stage 5: Enforcement Department – The party with the favourable judgment can pressure the other party to settle through legal means.

-The most recent amendment to the Abu Dhabi Tenancy Law on 20th November 2017 states that the decision of the Abu Dhabi Rent Dispute Settlement Committee (RDSC) will be final and binding upon the involved parties.
-If the dispute claim amount exceeds AED 50,000, either party can file an appeal within 15 days from the day of judgement.
+The amendment to the Abu Dhabi Tenancy Law on 20th November 2017 states that the decision of the Abu Dhabi Rent Dispute Settlement Committee (RDSC) will be final and binding upon the involved parties.
+If the dispute claim amount exceeds AED 50,000, either party can file an appeal within 15 days from the day of judgment.
 Parties can file an appeal for claims exceeding AED 300,000 before the Court of Cassation within 30 days.

 The legislation also states that to submit a dispute application to the Committee, the tenancy contract must be registered in the Abu Dhabi Municipality’s Tawtheeq system.
 Here’s how to get Tawtheeq in Abu Dhabi.